ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 * The service details page will be in the same format as the Parent Service Detail page.

 ### Service Details - Dashboard View
-* The dashboard view will display all utilization properties at the top of the page, followed by a utilization trend card below.
-* The trend card will include donut charts to display the CPU, Memory, and Storage data.
+* The dashboard view will display a utilization trend card with the CPU, Memory, and Storage data.
 ![Image of Dashboard View for a Service.](img/Services-DashboardDetailView.png)

 ## Customer Feedback Received